Long rides used to be some of the most profitable trips for Uber and Lyft drivers back when fare rates were higher.

 This Lyft driver got offered a ride from DC to Connecticut—a ~6-hour ride over 278 miles—for only $174.
 Can you imagine the drive back?
 You might need a hotel!

-The Colorado Uber driver below kept getting offers to drive someone through the mountains in the middle of the night for only $71.
+The Colorado Uber driver below kept getting offers to drive a passenger through the mountains in the middle of the night for only $71.

 At least upfront pay makes these easy to reject!